Smarter in 60 with 50% gray over top

 Federal Housing Administration and Veterans Administration loans are backed by the federal government and designed to help borrowers who either don’t have great credit history (FHA) or those who served in the military (VA).
 They offer low down payments, but you must meet their requirements to obtain this type of loan.

-So, when it comes to mortgages, there are many options to review.
-Every homebuyer has a unique set of circumstances that the mortgage lender should consider to provide the best loan possible.
+When it comes to mortgages, there are many options to review.
+Every homebuyer has a unique set of circumstances that the mortgage lender should consider when providing the best loan possible.

 Our Peoples mortgage lenders can help you determine what type of mortgage might be best for your financial situation.
 You can apply online by selecting a lender or calling 888.929.9902 and asking to speak to a mortgage lender.